dmckinnon/dmckinnon.github.io/_posts/2022-03-01-Samus-Arm-Cannon.markdown

 ### Electronics
-As I said in [Circuit board mounts and access](#circuit-board-mounts-and-access), there's a bunch of things I wanted to have in this:
+As I said in [Circuit board mounts and access](#circuit-board-mounts-and-access), there's a bunch of electronics I wanted to have in this:
-+ a display that fits within this ellipse
++ a display that fits within the ellipse
 + some sort of programmable chip board with IO pins
 + a battery
 + a motor driver